-4.1 Structural Analysis with Material
+2.3 Structural Analysis With Material 1

 Structural analysis is the determination of the effects of loads on physical structures and their components.
-Structures subject to this type of analysis include all that must withstand loads, such as buildings, bridges, vehicles, machinery, furniture, attire, soil strata, prostheses and biological tissue..
+Structures subject to this type of analysis include all that must withstand loads, such as buildings, bridges, vehicles, machinery, furniture, attire, soil strata, prostheses and biological tissue.
+Structural analysis incorporates the fields of applied mechanics, materials science and applied mathematics to compute a structure's deformations, internal forces, stresses, support reactions, accelerations, and stability.
 The results of the analysis are used to verify a structure's fitness for use, often saving physical tests.
 Structural analysis is thus a key part of the engineering design of structures.